Daniella Cádiz Bedini standing in outside setting

 Research Bio

 Dani Cádiz Bedini is an Assistant Professor in the Department of Spanish & Portuguese at UC Berkeley.
 She teaches and writes on literature of the Americas, literary exchanges, empire, political terror, and anticolonial activism.
-Her book project, tentatively titled Empire, Race, and Translation in Nineteenth-Century Americas, examines diverse modes of translation that were harnessed as anti-imperialist work.
+Her book project, tentatively titled Dream Awake: Empire, Race, and Translation in Nineteenth-Century Americas, examines diverse modes of translation that were harnessed as anti-imperialist work.
 A second book project looks to political terror and the gothic in Latin America.

 Dani's writing and reviews have appeared or are forthcoming in American QuarterlyMELUSTheory in Action, and American Periodicals.
 She’s also a frequent contributor to the global arts magazine, the Online Gallery